-9.5.3.6 RDATAC (0001 010x)
+8.5.3.6 RDATAC (0001 010x)

-The RDATAC command enables read data continuous mode.
-This is the default mode after a power up or reset.
+The RDATAC command enables the read data continuous mode.
+This mode is the default mode after power-up or reset.
 In read data continuous mode, new conversion results are automatically loaded onto DOUT.
-The conversion result can be received from the device after the DRDY signal goes low by sending 16 SCLKs.
-It is not necessary to read back all the bits, as long as the number of bits read out is a multiple of eight.
-The RDATAC command must be issued after DRDY goes low, and the command takes effect on the next DRDY as shown in Figure 51.
+The conversion result can be received from the device after the \overline{DRDY} signal goes low by sending 16 SCLKs.
+Reading back all the bits is not necessary, as long as the number of bits read out is a multiple of eight.
+The RDATAC command must be issued after DRDY goes low and the command takes effect on the next DRDY, as shown in Figure 49.

-Be sure to complete data retrieval (conversion result or register read-back) before DRDY returns low, or the resulting data is corrupted.
-Successful register read operations in RDATAC mode require the knowledge of when the next DRDY falling edge occurs.
+Be sure to complete data retrieval (conversion result or register read back) before \overline{DRDY} returns low, otherwise the resulting data are corrupted.
+Successful register read operations in RDATAC mode require the knowledge of when the next \overline{DRDY} falling edge occurs.

-Figure 51.
-Read Data Continuously
+Figure 49.
+RDATAC: Read Data Continuously Command

-9.5.3.7 SDATAC (0001 011x)
+8.5.3.7 SDATAC (0001 011x)